The how and why of the influencer

 WE ARE ALL INFLUENCERS

-Finally, we get to go back to the definition of the dictionary; "Someone who, eg via social media, exerts influence on a certain target group".
-Small point of criticism.
+Finally, we get to go back to the definition of the dictionary; "Someone who, eg via social media, exerts influence on a certain target group" with a slight comment.
 The dictionary tries to involve social media, but that is too short-sighted in our opinion.
 Suppose that social media did not exist, (suppose, of course.
 Stretch your imagination) even then you cannot escape the fact that some people influence others - consciously or unconsciously and positively or negatively.

 So yes, even if you are not the center of attention, like you and us.
 We are all inspired by what someone else is wearing - or showing off.
 The new dress from the neighbor, your colleague who combines her chunky sneakers with a girly princess skirt, that woman in that interview who found a hole in the market and built a thriving business around it: the examples are inexhaustible.
 In a nutshell; we are all influencers.
 Whether you put it on LinkedIn is up to you;)